axibase/atsd/administration/user-authorization.md

 ### All Portals Permission

-A user group can be granted an `All Portal` permission whereby its members are authorized to view all portals enabled in the system.
+A user group can be granted **All Portal** permission whereby its members are authorized to view all portals enabled in the system.
-The permission to view all portals is automatically granted to users with an `ADMIN` role.
+The permission to view all portals is automatically granted to users with `ADMIN` role.

 ## User Wizards